Table of contents

 The past year gave business owners a chance to flex their ingenuity and show the world exactly what they can do.
 In fact, many entrepreneurs not only kept their companies afloat, but continued to scale their operations despite the odds.
 What did these thriving businesses have in common?
 In a word, resilience.

 Square’s head of sales, Ashley Grech, and Forbes senior editor, Maneet Ahuja, recently talked to four founders who are finding new ways to innovate, grow, and showcase their business resilience.
 “In times of constraint, there’s an opportunity for change,” says Grech.

 These entrepreneurs found new opportunities to grow even when the road was unclear.
 Here, we rounded up the top takeaways from the conversation.
-Watch the video below to hear more of their inspiring stories and advice to other business owners.
+Watch the video to hear more of their inspiring stories and advice to other business owners.

 Go boldly into new channels